TimiTeam/Doom-Style-Game/README.md

 # My-Portal-Engine

+Hello to everybody!
+This project is from 42 schools (Unit).
+The project is the reproduction of the famous first person shooter Doom and Duke Nukem.
+On the game work two person.
+On the Level editor one.
-The math part created by "Bisqwit" (https://www.youtube.com/watch?v=HQYsFshbkYw).
+Some math part we used was written "Bisqwit" (https://www.youtube.com/watch?v=HQYsFshbkYw).
-But I started write my own vectors calculation.